Women's Slalom Final Hyeres

 2010 Overall Rankings

-After four events around the globe, Karin Jaggi and Valerie Arrighetti finished the season on equal points forcing the tie break rules to come into effect.
+After four events Karin Jaggi and Valerie Arrighetti finished the season on equal points forcing the tie break rules to come into effect.
 With two firsts a piece it came down to which sailor had the highest number of the next best thing.
-Jaggi had two seconds whereas Arrighetti had only a second and a ‘did not compete’ (Korea), making Jaggi the clear champion for 2010.
+Jaggi had two seconds whereas Arrighetti had only a second and a ‘did not compete’ (Korea), making Jaggi the clear champion of 2010.

 1st Karin Jaggi (Patrik, Severne)